Skip to content

 How Extra Payments Accelerate Auto Loan Payoff

-Every dollar above the base monthly payment goes directly to principal.
+Every unit above the base monthly payment goes directly to principal.
 Less principal remaining means less interest charged next month, which means more of the following payment goes to principal.
-The compounding shortens the loan and cuts total interest paid.
+The compounding effect shortens the loan and cuts total interest paid.

 When Extra Payments Help Most

-Auto loans benefit most from extra payments in the early years — interest is front-loaded in an amortization schedule.
-A 200 monthly extra applied in year one of a 6-year loan saves far more than the same 200 applied in year five.
-The calculator shows total interest saved so the trade-off against other uses of that money (investing, higher-interest debt) becomes visible.
+Auto loans benefit most from extra payments in the early years — interest is front-loaded in an amortisation schedule.
+An extra 200 in local currency applied in year one of a 6-year loan reduces total interest substantially more than the same 200 applied in year five.
+The calculator shows total interest saved so the trade-off against other uses of that money (investing, higher-interest debt) is visible side by side.

 Quick example